Red Wings vs. Flyers: Betting Trends, Odds, Advanced Stats

 Red Wings Advanced Stats

-- The Red Wings went 5-4-1 in its most recent 10 games, including a 6-4-0 ledger versus the spread during that span.

-- In its past 10 games, Detroit has gone over the total five times.

-- The Red Wings and their opponents have combined to score an average of 6.4 goals in their last 10 games, 0.4 more than the 6 over/under in this matchup.
+- The Red Wings and their opponents have averaged 6.4 goals combined in their past 10 games, 0.4 more than the over/under of 6 in this matchup.

-- In the last 10 games, the Red Wings and their opponents averaged 0.2 more goals than their season game score average of 9.6 goals.
+- In their past 10 games, the Red Wings have scored 0.9 fewer goals per game than their average on the season.

 Watch the NHL on Max with the B/R Sports Add-On